-Each year, the Kentucky Chamber's six policy committees meet over the summer to research and analyze issues important to the business community.
-From this exercise comes our Kentucky Business Agenda, "A New Agenda for Kentucky."
+Each year, the Kentucky Chamber's five policy councils meet over the summer to research and analyze issues important to the business community.
+Our Legislative Agenda comes from this work.
 This detailed policy document guides our lobbying efforts in Frankfort and Washington, D.C.
 This year, the Kentucky Chamber government affairs team's primary focus will be: